dell/omnia/docs/source/Overview/newfeatures.rst

     * Install GPU device plugin for Kubernetes

         - GPU device plugin for AMD
-        - GPU device plugin for Nvidia
+        - GPU device plugin for NVIDIA

     * Submit Kubernetes jobs as a non-admin user